merely-useful/py-rse/index.md

 ## Summary {#automate-summary}

-Make's reliance on shell commands instead of direct calls to functions in Python or R sometimes makes it clumsy to use.
+Make's reliance on shell commands instead of direct calls to functions in Python sometimes makes it clumsy to use.
 However,
 that also makes it very flexible: a single Makefile can run shell commands and programs written in a variety of languages,